AlexzanderFlores/WOKCommands/README.md

     console.log(message.content)
   })
 }

-module.exports.feature = {
-  name: 'logger', // Required if "notFeature" isn't true
-  canDisable: false, // Required if "notFeature" isn't true
-  notFeature: false // Optional.
-Only used for files related to an existing feature }
 ```

-Each file inside of the "features" folder (or whatever you specified in "Setup") will be ran whenever your bot starts up unless `notFeature` is set to `true`.
+Each file inside of the "features" folder (or whatever you specified in "Setup") will be ran whenever your bot starts up.

-The "feature" object exported is required.
-Without both the `name` and `canDisable` properties it will throw an exception.
-This information is used to let server owners know what features are enabled and will allow them to disable them.
-You can prevent server owners from disabling a specific feature by setting `canDisable` to true.

-The only exception to not including both `name` and `canDisable` is when `notFeature` is set to `true`.
-This will allow omitting of any other property.
-This is used when you need additional files to organize a single feature.
-Additional files can use this property to ignore the "feature list" that server owners can view.

 # Creating a Command